kevinjrodgers/CTD-todo-list/README.md

 ```

 ## Design Decisions
 I wanted to make a simple, responsive, and intuitive Todo list application that can store todos online using an API while following industry recommended practices such as a state reducer and proper project organization.
+I used a blue and green fractal background to give it a tech-themed design with blue having a more math and tech inspiration and the green having a balance and calming inspiration.

 ## Future Improvements
 - Persistent login